daviddwk/freefish-old/README.md

 --tank    -t  Uses single following argument as fishtank file by loading the background and foreground from their respecitve directories.

 --fish    -f  uses following arguments not beginning with a '-' as fish to spawn in the tank.
 Typing a fish multiple times will load it multiple times.
 The fish typed first will always be rendered on top of the fish typed after.

-# compiling freefish
-Freefish must be compiled in C++ 11 or later.

 # file structure
 The executable can be ran from anywhere, but you can place it in /usr/bin if you please